HEaslea/SDE_Notes/GENERAL/The Unordered Containers.md

 If the container multiple elements with the same given key, all the elements with the same key will be in the same bucket.
 As a result, the performance of an unordered container depends on the quality of its hash function and on the number and size of its buckets.

-The hash function (this shit is very cool) will always yield the same result for the same argument.
+The hash function (this is very cool) will always yield the same result for the same argument.
 Ideally, the has function also maps each particular value to a unique bucket.
 However, a hash function is allowed to map elements with differing keys to the same bucket.
 When a bucket holds several elements, those elements are searched sequentially to find the one we want.